jfmcdowell/documents-and-resources/onboarding.md

 **I can be hyperbolic** but it’s almost always because I am excited about the topic.
 I also swear sometimes.
 Sorry.

-**I love to start new things** but I often lose interest when I can mentally see how the thing is going to finish which might be weeks or month the thing is actually done.
+**I love to start new things** but I often lose interest when I can mentally see how the thing is going to finish which might be weeks or month before the thing is actually done.
 Sorry.
 I’m getting better at this.

 **If I am on my phone during a meeting for more than 30 seconds, say something.** My attention wanders.